sirius-ms/sirius-client-openAPI/client-api_r/generated/docs/CompoundClasses.md

 # Rsirius::CompoundClasses

-Container class that holds the best matching compound class for different levels of each ontology for a  certain compound/feature/predicted fingerprint.
+Container class that holds the most likely compound class for different levels of each ontology for a  certain Compound/Feature/FormulaCandidate/PredictedFingerprint.

 ## Properties
 Name | Type | Description | Notes